|Henry M. Adams, a 16th Connecticut private, was wounded in the 40-acre Cornfield during the|

 "Was no April Fool day to me, when my mother and her cripple boy on crutches started 'Homeward Bound.' " he noted.
 "I received my discharge papers at Hagerstown (Md.) and my full pay for doing ... nothing -- except to be maimed for life and to draw a U.S. pension."

 After the Civil War, Adams returned to teaching in Connecticut public schools.
 He eventually became superintendent of the Hartford County Temporary Home for Dependent Children.
-A staunch Republican who held several political offices after the war, he was fond of travel, reading, current events and telling stories of The Great Rebellion.
+A staunch Republican who held several political offices after the war, he was fond of travel, reading, current events and telling Civil War stories.

 -- Have something to add (or correct) in this post?
 E-mail me here.